octo-technology/OpenTezos/docs/baking/introduction.md

 ### What is baking?

-**Baking** is the act of creating, signing and publishing blocks to the Tezos blockchain.
+**Baking** is the act of creating, signing and, publishing blocks to the Tezos blockchain.
 Bakers are a crucial component of the Tezos Liquid Proof-of-Stake consensus algorithm by ensuring that all transactions in a block are correct and that the order of transactions is agreed upon.
 Note that a baker also has to accept to play the role of endorser, which means taking part in the validation of blocks created by bakers.

 To bake blocks, a baker needs to participate in the network, which requires: